 Consolation Lakes

 If you have enough energy after your first hike of the day, then you can do another one!
 The Consolations Lake Trail starts by the Moraine Lake shoreline.
 There is a sign about bears right before the trail starts, so don’t forget to pack bear spray.
-After we decided to risk the bear attack, we headed through the trail.

 The trail is fairly flat and it starts out through the woods.
 The beginning was nice, but as we continued to move on we realized there was a lot of snow!
 We forged on through the snow, luckily we were wearing layers.